AndrewGrim/MonsterHunterWorldDatabase/README.md

 ## Build

-The only dependancy of the project is wxPython. (add python-ver , wx-ver)
+You need `Python 3.7` and `pipenv` installed.
+Then run `pipenv install` in the project directory.
+Afterwards use `pipenv run python src/Application.py` to run the application.

 ## Credit

-Thanks to @gatheringhallstudios for making the projects open source and with a permissive license.
+Thanks to https://github.com/gatheringhallstudios for making the projects open source and with a permissive license.
 Without their database I probably would never attempt to make this.